bmx-ng/bmx-site/docs/api/sdl/sdl.sdlvideo/tsdlwindow.md

 ### `Method GetBrightness:Float()`

-Gets the brightness (gamma multiplier) for the display that owns the window.
+Gets the brightness (Gamma multiplier) For the display that owns the window.

 Despite the name and signature, this method sets the brightness of the entire display, not an individual window.
 A window is considered to be owned by the display that contains the window's center pixel.
-(The index of this display can be retrieved using [GetDisplay](../../../sdl/sdl.sdlvideo/tsdlwindow/#method-getdisplay-tsdldisplay)().)
+(The index of this display can be retrieved using [GetDisplay](../../../sdl/sdl.sdlvideo/tsdlwindow/#method-getdisplaytsdldisplay)().)
 The brightness set will not follow the window if it is moved to another display

 #### Returns